 Take us back to the beginning of your career at First National.

 First National was my first job in Canada and my first role after graduation.
 I started in customer service in the Residential call centre.
 I spent two years in that role before moving to Residential Administration, where I helped clients with mortgage changes.
 After two years in that role, I transitioned to Commercial Servicing for three years, then to renewals and assumptions.
+I have recently moved into Commercial Training, where I facilitate the onboarding process for new hires.
+I also create policies and procedures for the entire Commercial Division.

 What was your first year like?